Living in Franklin

-The City of Franklin has a wide array of commercial establishments; contractors, clothing stores, grocery stores, restaurants, a movie theater, car dealers, beauty salons, furniture/appliance stores, florists, jewelry stores, hardware stores, hotels and many more.
+The City of Franklin has a wide array of commercial establishments: contractors, clothing stores, grocery stores, restaurants, a bowling alley, car dealers, beauty salons, furniture/appliance stores, florists, jewelry stores, hardware stores, hotels and many more.

 The City of Franklin has excellent recreational facilities.
 The Department of Parks and Recreation operates and manages eleven recreational areas, which include facilities and parks for indoor as well as outdoor activities.
-Activities include sports programs (football, basketball, soccer, hard & softball) tennis courts, swimming pool, playgrounds, picnic areas and a skateboard park.
+Activities include sports programs (such as football, basketball, soccer, softball, etc.) tennis courts, swimming pools, playgrounds, picnic areas, and a skateboard park.
 The City has a full service YMCA which provides a year round program for its members in facilities located near Franklin High School.
-The Cypress Cove Country Club, just west of the city limits, offers its members a clubhouse, swimming pool, an 18-hole golf course, driving range and several tennis courts.
-There are many opportunities for the outdoor enthusiast around Franklin.
-In many ponds and rivers there is excellent fishing including bass, speckle, brim and catfish.
+The Cypress Cove Country Club, just west of the city limits, offers its members a clubhouse, swimming pool, an 18-hole golf course, driving range, and several tennis courts.
+There are many opportunities for the outdoor enthusiasts around Franklin.
+The many ponds and rivers located around the city provide for excellent fishing.
 Some striper fishing is available in the Blackwater and Nottoway rivers.
-Many hunt clubs are active in the fall and winter season.
-This section of the State is exceptionally fine for hunting deer, birds, ducks, rabbits and squirrels.
-The City has a 25 lane bowling facility and a triplex theater.
+There are many hunt clubs active in the fall and winter seasons.
+This section of the State is exceptionally fine for hunting deer, birds, ducks, rabbits, and squirrels.
+The City has a 25 lane bowling facility as well.

-There are active Churches in Franklin with congregations representing the Methodist, Baptist, Christian, Presbyterian and Episcopal protestant denominations and a Roman Catholic Mission.
-Among the civic organizations serving the community of Franklin are; Rotary Club, Lions Club, Ruritan Club, Kiwanis Club, Women’s Club, Business and Professional Woman’s, Parent Teachers Association, Garden Clubs, fraternal organizations, Boy and Girl Scouts, Jaycees, Boys & Girls Club, and Franklin-Southampton Area Chamber of Commerce.
-The YMCA opened on January 1, 1970.
+There are active churches in Franklin with congregations representing the Methodist, Baptist, Christian, Presbyterian, and Episcopal Protestant denominations and a Roman Catholic Mission.
+There are several civic organizations serving the community of Franklin.
+Some of these include the Rotary Club, Lions Club, Ruritan Club, Kiwanis Club, Women’s Club, Business and Professional Woman’s, Parent Teachers Association, Garden Clubs, fraternal organizations, Boy and Girl Scouts, Jaycees, Boys & Girls Club, and Franklin-Southampton Area Chamber of Commerce.
 The YMCA provides a well rounded program of spiritual, educational, physical and social activities for the whole family.
-A 66’ by 92’ foot gym is well equipped.
-A 25’ by 75’ foot indoor year-round heated pool as well as an outdoor pool and picnic facilities are available.
+The facility includes a fully equipped 66’ by 92’ foot gym.
+A 25’ by 75’ foot indoor year-round heated pool is accessible, as well as an outdoor pool and picnic facilities.
 Indoor tennis courts are also available.
 Club rooms, offices and a social lounge are also provided.
 Franklin has a public library, open five and one half days a week, containing over 45,000 volumes.
-The City also has a modern 221 bed Hospital.
+The City also provides emergency care at the Southampton Memorial Hospital.
 The hospital is well staffed with resident physicians.
 It serves as a medical center for Southampton County, Franklin, eastern Isle of Wight County, the City of Suffolk and northeastern portions of North Carolina.
 The Virginia Department of Health operates a Health Department in a City owned facility adjacent to the Hospital.
 Ambulance Service is operated by the City Department of Emergency Services.
 The City is also served by Lakeview Medical Center located on Armory Drive.
 The Tidewater News, published twice weekly, serves Franklin, Southampton County, Isle of Wight County and the surrounding communities.
 It has won awards from the Virginia Press Association for writing, makeup and advertising over the years.
 Radio Station WLQM, 101.7FM, is located in the City of Franklin.
 It is well equipped by an efficient and capable staff and is an asset to the community.

 Real Estate: .77¢ per $100 of valuation (based on assessment of 100% of fair market value).